 After the head initially snaps back, it can also snap forward again as the vehicle comes to rest.
 This unnatural "whipping" motion at the neck--in either direction--can result in the spinal injury known as whiplash.

 While many stories have been told about the victims of rear-end collisions faking or exaggerating a whiplash injury to collect insurance money, for anyone who has suffered from whiplash, the injury is far from superficial.

 And contrary to popular belief, a person can sustain a serious whiplash injury even when the speed of the impact was relatively low, and the damage to the car seems minimal.
 How hard or fast the vehicle is hit are not the essential factors in determining the severity of a whiplash injury; instead, the relevant issue is how extensive and violent the neck movement is with respect to the rest of the body.Symptoms of Whiplash from a Read-end Accident

 The symptoms of whiplash are not always immediately apparent to a car accident victim.
 Symptoms may appear immediately, or they may appear hours or even a full day later.
 These can include:

 - Shooting pains down the arms, or across the neck and shoulders;

 - Loss of function in lower limbs.

-With a simple toll-free telephone call, the rear-end collision attorneys at Abels & Annes will be happy to give you a free consultation.
+With a simple phone call, the rear-end collision attorneys at Abels & Annes will be happy to give you a free consultation.
 We can answer your questions and provide you the information you need to determine how to proceed in order to obtain recovery.